zhylu/Morphological-Transform/README.md

-These are the source codes for "Morphological Augmentation of Image Data using Three-Dimensional Discrete Fuzzy Numbers: A Theoretical Foundation".
+These are the source codes for "Morphological Augmentation of Image Data using Three-Dimensional Discrete Fuzzy Numbers: A Theoretical Foundation", submitted to "The Visual Computer".

 All the involved datasets are public and can be obtained according to the referred papers.
 In the practice, the datasets are pre-processed as MAT files for accelerating training.
 A sample of the pre-processed dataset files is provided in " pre-processed dataset.txt".
 "gdfn-illustration.mlx" is an implementation for Matlab to process single image.
 "gdfn.py" is an implementation in Python that can be imported for practical model training in Pytorch.